slice-of-bits/wagtail-block-collection/docs/index.md

 # How to install

-You need to have a working Wagtail project and the bootstrap 5.0 .css and .js
+You need to have a working Wagtail project and the bootstrap 5.0 .css and .js (bootstrap 4 wil probably work but no guaranties)
+Install the plugin using pip
 ```
 pip install wagtail-block-collection
 ```
-Add the following enteries to your settings.py in the INSTALLED_APPS section:
+Add the following entries to your settings.py in the INSTALLED_APPS section:
 ```
 'wagtail_block_collection',
 'wagtailfontawesome',